flube2/VRMenuTestProject/README.md

 # VRMenuTestProject

-Goal: Design and implement a VR menu without UMG or UI or similar.
-Only 3D interactable "menu" objects.
+Goal: Design and implement a menu for my newest virtual reality video game without using Unreal Motion Graphics, User Interfaces, primary use of Widgets, or similar.
+Only 3D interactable "menu" objects allowed.
+Widgets allowed as child components.

 Built off of: https://youtu.be/vEZWC2xZQMU

 However, this video does not suit my needs as I need 3-4 menu options, not just one.
 So, I figured: